evelinesurbakti/Automated-Keywords-Extraction-of-Data-Analyst-Job-Descriptions-from-Indeed-using-NLP/README.md

 **Step 4.** Copy the ".summary" for your html_nodes code.

 Full technical explanation is inside the R code.

-In brief, I detected the pattern on indeed's link pages, scraped all of the informations and grouped the data with Dublin location since I have an interest to analyze the job summaries in Dublin, Ireland.
+The project in brief, I detected the pattern on indeed's link pages, scraped all of the informations, stored the them onto a data frame and grouped the data with Dublin location since I have an interest to analyze the job summaries in Dublin, Ireland.
+I also plotted the years of experience for the numeric values in the scraped job summaries.
+Finally, I transformed the corpus by removing stopwords, punctuation, and numbers, and converted it to lowercase as the preprocessing process before I applied GloVe Algorithm into the data set.

 ## Exploratory Data Analysis & Preprocessing